-Cover crops are planted for the sole purpose of managing your garden.
-They are there to maintain fertility, offset soil erosion, increase soil and water quality, increase biodiversity and most importantly to manage pest and disease.
+You can plant cover crops to help manage your garden.
+They are there to maintain fertility, offset soil erosion, increase soil and water quality.

-Often times, they will be planted for the off season, for example, winter.
-Alternatively, they are planted along side your seasonal crops to keep them healthy.
+You want to plant them during the offseason, for example, winter.
+Alternatively, they are planted alongside your seasonal crops to keep them healthy.

 Cover crops are great to maintain soil fertility, they manage the macro-nutrients and micro-nutrients, maintaining an ideal range.
-They are well known for their ability to manage nitrogen levels in the
+Did you know they can also manage nitrogen levels in your

 You can find a list of green manure crops here at Natural Society.

-A soil benefiting from cover crops will be stronger and not easily erodible.
-This gives it a much greater ability to hold water.
-You soil won’t drain the water as easily and benefit much more from rainwater, as the water will slowly trickle down the top soil to the dense underground.
+Your soil won’t drain the water as easily and benefit much more from rainwater, that’s because the water will trickle down slower from topsoil to the dense underground.

 Cover crops themselves will also hold a large amount of moisture, therefore, when the farmer is ready to plow them under, they know the moisture will be transferred underground where it will give the next crop an advantage in growth.

-Having a dense soil biomass has been observed to increase soil carbon sequestration.
-By having cover crops, you can help the planet by contributing to the reduction of atmospheric carbon dioxide levels.
+Having dense soil biomass is great for soil carbon sequestration, another reason why cover crops are eco-friendly.
+When you use this technique, you can help the planet by contributing to the reduction of atmospheric carbon dioxide levels.

 Cover Crops will compete with weeds during their growth period, you can observe that many germinated weed seeds won’t complete their growth cycle and reproduce when thick cover crop stands are present.